 I have been teaching languages and linguistics, designing language teaching curricula, and training language teachers since 2007.
 I am a strong supporter of experiential and service learning opportunities and in ethically engaging students of all levels in language revitalization work.
-All of my recent courses have included opportunities for students contribute directly to local language revitalization projects.
+Most of my recent courses have included opportunities for students contribute directly to local language revitalization projects.
 You can read more about this work here and here.

 Current and recent courses include:

 - Multilingualism & Second Language Acquisition, Bryn Mawr College

 - Introduction to Linguistics, Bryn Mawr College (with experiential learning component)

 - Language Documentation & Revitalization, Truman State University (with experiential learning component)

 - Zapotec Language Co-Teacher with Raquel Cruz Manzano, Centro de Aprendizaje, San Pablo Macuiltianguis, Oaxaca, Mexico, ages 7-12